author logo, Pat Cryer, webmaster

-I suppose that the main reason why school dinners were so awful in the 1950s must have been the country's austerity in the aftermath of the Second World War.
+I suppose that the main reason why school dinners were so awful in the 1950s must have been the UK's austerity in the aftermath of the Second World War.
 Rationing continued until July 1954, with meat the last to go.
 So I had four years of dreadful school dinners.
 'Dinner' of course was the meal in the middle of the day.
 I don't remember anyone using the term 'lunch' much, if at all.

-Collecting the money for the school dinners - and charity
+Collecting the money for the school dinners

 I can't remember there ever being any problems with pupils forgetting their dinner money or even needing change.
 We were a disciplined lot.

-At the same time as the dinner money collection, there was a weekly collection for Save the Children Fund and occasional drives to raise money for charity.
+At the same time as the dinner money collection, there was a weekly collection for Save the Children Fund and occasional drives to raise money for other charities.
 These invariably involved collecting what were known as 'ship ha'pennies', laying them in lines and aiming to get longer lengths than other classes.
-Ship ha'pennies were halfpennies that showed a ship on one side.
-They were less common than other halfpennies, yet not particularly rare.
-So the ruse was quite perceptive.
-At that time, halfpennies were not worth a lot, so were relatively easy for people to spare - and a length of ship halfpennies carried a certain amusement.

 1944 British ship halfpenny

-A ship ha'penny (halfpenny).
+A ship ha'penny (halfpenny)

 The school canteen